 Listening to understand v listening to respond

 Our blog in March focused on listening skills.
-This blog focuses on the attitude needed to listen effectively.
-In essence, the difference between listening to understand v listening to respond.
+This blog focuses on the attitude needed to listen effectively—in essence, the difference between listening to understand and listening to respond.

 Now pause yourself for a moment and listen to yourself very carefully.
 What do you hear?
 My guess is that there is a voice in your head making sense of what you’re experiencing.
 You're already having an internal conversation with yourself.

 My tip is to use your pause button.
 Resist those temptations to jump in with your immediate solution.
-Not easy when we’re time pressured and expected to come up with immediate solutions.
+Not easy when we’re time-pressured and expected to come up with immediate answers.

-Once you have listened to understand you can then be in a better position to respond.
+Once you have listened to understand, you can then be in a better position to respond.
 Your point of view may have altered.
-Maybe your point of view may not have changed.
-However your relationship with the other person may be stronger as a result.
-These are the benefits that listening to understand v listening to respond will bring.
+Maybe it hasn’t.
+But your relationship with the other person may be stronger as a result.
+These are the benefits that listening to understand versus listening to respond can bring.